GLOBAL MARKETS-Shares steady as caution prevails ahead of Jackson Hole | Business

 GLOBAL MARKETS-Shares steady as caution prevails ahead of Jackson Hole

-Global shares held steady near record highs on Friday as investors caught their breath ahead of a much-anticipated speech by the U.S. Fed chief that could give clues about when the central bank will start tapering its bond-buying programme.
-Europe's pan-European STOXX 600 index was last trading flat after MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.17%, capping its best week since February as Chinese markets cheered a burst of central bank liquidity.
+Global shares held steady near record highs on Friday as investors sat tight ahead of a much-anticipated speech by the U.S. Federal Reserve chief that could give clues about when the central bank will start tapering its bond-buying program.
+Europe's pan-European STOXX 600 index was last trading flat after MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.25%, capping its best week since February as Chinese markets cheered a burst of central bank liquidity.

-Global shares held steady near record highs on Friday as investors caught their breath ahead of a much-anticipated speech by the U.S. Fed chief that could give clues about when the central bank will start tapering its bond-buying programme.

 Early market cheer on Friday was provided by the Chinese central bank's biggest weekly cash injection into the banking system since February.
-Chinese blue chips rose 0.45%, a reversal of recent weeks in which mainland stocks have weighed on the region, while Hong Kong's benchmark rose 0.15%.
+Chinese blue chips rose 0.5%, a reversal of recent weeks in which mainland stocks have weighed on the region, while Hong Kong's benchmark closed marginally down.

 "Investors are grappling with the regulatory risk versus still strong earnings."
 But it was the anticipation of Powell's speech that was tempering market enthusiasm globally.